undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Stay at Kilkee for the larger range, or at Carrigaholt for the quieter peninsula experience.
-Kilkee has the Pantry Café guest rooms, the Stella Maris Hotel and a thinning stock of family-run B&Bs along the seafront.
+Kilkee gives you the widest choice; Carrigaholt puts you deeper into the peninsula.
+In Kilkee: the Pantry Café guest rooms, the Stella Maris Hotel and a thinning stock of family-run B&Bs along the seafront.
 Carrigaholt has the Long Dock pub-restaurant with rooms and several small B&Bs (verify currency).
-For a single-night destination experience, the Lighthouse Keeper's House at Loop Head itself can be booked through the Great Lighthouses of Ireland scheme — a restored two-bedroom cottage adjacent to the working tower (greatlighthouses.com).
-Doonbeg at the northern end of the peninsula carries the high-end golf-tourism trade at Trump Doonbeg, which is not the Loop Head story but is the easiest source of luxury accommodation in the area if needed.
-Self-catering cottages on the peninsula are widely available; book months ahead for August.
+For one unrepeatable night, the Lighthouse Keeper's House at Loop Head itself, a restored two-bedroom cottage adjacent to the working tower, can be booked through the Great Lighthouses of Ireland scheme (greatlighthouses.com).
+Doonbeg, at the northern end, carries the high-end golf-tourism trade at Trump Doonbeg.
+Not the Loop Head story, but the easiest source of luxury accommodation in the area if you need it.
+Self-catering cottages on the peninsula are widely available; for August, reserve months out.

 What to eat

-The peninsula's food economy is Atlantic seafood, lamb from the upland farms and a small but growing dairy/cheese sector.
-The Long Dock in Carrigaholt is the destination pub-restaurant — Atlantic seafood, local crab and lobster, and the regional standard for a Loop Head evening meal (book ahead in summer).
-Hannan's of Kilkee is the long-running town-centre pub for a lunch and a pint.
-Naughtons of Kilkee is the standard for fish-and-chips after a beach day.
-For coffee and a daytime stop, the Pantry Café on O'Curry Street in Kilkee is the locals' choice.
-The Linnane's Lobster Bar at New Quay (further north on the Clare coast, an excursion) is the regional shellfish reference.
+Seafood first, then lamb from the upland farms.
+A small dairy and cheese sector is growing alongside.
+The Long Dock in Carrigaholt is the destination meal, serving Atlantic seafood with local crab and lobster, and it sets the regional standard for a Loop Head evening; reserve a table in summer.
+Hannan's of Kilkee is the long-running town-centre pub for lunch and a pint.
+Naughtons of Kilkee does the fish-and-chips after a beach day.
+For coffee and a daytime stop, locals pick the Pantry Café on O'Curry Street in Kilkee.
+Linnane's Lobster Bar at New Quay, further north on the Clare coast, is the regional shellfish reference and worth the excursion.
 At Doonbeg, the Igoe Inn carries the everyday pub trade.
 The peninsula has no formal food trail, but the Slow Food Clare chapter publishes a list of farmhouse producers (to verify currency).

 What to do

-Take a dolphin-watching boat trip from Carrigaholt out into the Shannon Estuary — the bottlenose dolphin population here is one of the largest resident groups in Europe (Carrigaholt Sea Angling & Cruises, dolphinwatch.ie; verify 2026 season).
-Walk the Loop Head Lighthouse loop trail at the western tip, with views to Kerry across the river mouth on a clear day and the "EIRE" stone sign on the clifftop.
-Climb the Bridges of Ross — the famous sea-arch cliff formations between Kilkee and the lighthouse.
-Swim at the Pollock Holes at Kilkee at low tide — a series of natural rock pools that are the cold-water swimmer's destination.
+Get on the dolphin boat from Carrigaholt (Carrigaholt Sea Angling & Cruises, dolphinwatch.ie; verify 2026 season).
+The bottlenose population in the Shannon Estuary is one of the largest resident groups in Europe, and the trip out among them anchors any visit.
+On land, walk the Loop Head Lighthouse loop trail at the western tip; on a clear day Kerry shows across the river mouth, and the "EIRE" stone sign lies on the clifftop.
+Between Kilkee and the lighthouse, stop for the Bridges of Ross, the famous sea-arch cliff formations.
+At low tide, swim the Pollock Holes at Kilkee, a series of natural rock pools beloved of cold-water swimmers.
 The West Clare Railway heritage line at Moyasta runs a short steam-train service in summer.
-The Star Wars: The Last Jedi filming location on the cliffs is signposted from the lighthouse trailhead.
+And the Star Wars: The Last Jedi filming location is signposted from the lighthouse trailhead.

 How to travel here